My Favorite Ancestral Eating Natural Sweeteners as a Home Cook

 Raw Honey

 Raw honey is one of the most delicious sweeteners there is, and it has been used for all of human history!
-Heating honey destroys many of its health benefits, so it’s not best to cook or bake with it.
+Heating honey destroys much of its nutrition, so it’s not best to cook or bake with it.

-Use raw honey as a flavorful sweetener for tea or coffee, in salad dressings or other condiments, or as a delicious topping for muffins, bread, or pancakes.
+I love using raw honey as a flavorful sweetener for tea, in salad dressings or other condiments, and as a delicious topping for muffins, bread, or pancakes.
 It’s also a wonderful way to sweeten yogurt or smoothies!

 Similar Posts